modernweb-dev/rocket/docs/guides/go-live/social-media.md

 There are multiple ways you can modify it.

-Note: If your logo has an `<xml>` tag it will throw an error as it will be inlined into this svg and nested xml tags are not allowed.
+Note: If your logo has an `<?xml>` tag it will throw an error as it will be inlined into this svg and nested xml tags are not allowed.

 ## Setting it via frontMatter